How to Use Batch Script to Backup SQL Server Databases

 ENDLOCAL

-You could modify the path to build the DBlist (it will be auto deleted afterwards) and the folder to save the backups.
-Also, this script will not back up system databases ('master','model','msdb','tempdb'), you could add other databases that you want to exclude.
+You can modify the script to build the DBlist and delete it afterwards, as well as change the folder to save backups.
+The script currently excludes system databases ('master','model','msdb','tempdb') from backups, but you can add other databases to exclude as needed.

-For easier management, some users may want to create a time-labeled folder to keep all bak files created by each backup separately.
-So I would also provide an alternative script for your reference.
+To make backup management easier, some users may want to create a time-labeled folder to keep all .bak files created by each backup separate.
+I can provide an alternative script for your reference.

 @ECHO OFF